open-synergy/mdbook-vertical-accountant/src/konfigurasi/partner-arrangement/penjelasan.md

 #### <a name="field-can-confirm">Can Confirm</a>

-Kebijakan untuk dapat mengkonfirmasi.
+Berhak/tidaknya user untuk dapat mengkonfirmasi partner arrangement.

 #### <a name="field-can-validate">Can Validate</a>

-Kebijakan untuk dapat memvalidasi.
+Berhak/tidaknya user untuk dapat memvalidasi partner arrangement.

 #### <a name="field-can-cancel">Can Cancel</a>

-Kebijakan untuk dapat membatalkan.
+Berhak/tidaknya user untuk dapat membatalkan partner arrangement.

 #### <a name="field-can-restart">Can Restart</a>

-Kebijakan untuk dapat merestart.
+Berhak/tidaknya user untuk dapat merestart partner arrangement.